-Our quarterly and annual operating results may fluctuate significantly.
-This fluctuation may be as a result of a variety of factors, many of which are outside our control and, as a result, may not fully reflect the underlying performance of our business.
 The cumulative effects of these factors could result in large fluctuations and unpredictability in our quarterly and annual financial results.
 Because a substantial portion of our expenses are relatively fixed in the short-term and require time to adjust, our results of operations and liquidity would suffer if revenue falls below our expectations in a particular period.
 In addition, comparing our operating results on a period-to-period basis may not be meaningful.
-Further, our historical results are not necessarily indicative of the results to be expected for the full year or any other period, and accordingly should not be relied upon as indicative of future performance.
+Further, our historical results are not necessarily indicative of results expected for any future period, and quarterly results are not necessarily indicative of the results to be expected for the full year or any other period, and accordingly should not be relied upon as indicative of future performance.